Small ceramic cup in a dream tipping in mid-air above a wooden table with a book paused as if sliding off a shelf

 Such dreams come in periods when your system of suppression falters, and something you have long held inside is looking for any means to be noticed.

-Your Rebel speaks with you here — the part tired of long-kept order, staging you a “performance” so that you notice.
+Through that lamp your Rebel comes out: the part tired of long-kept order, staging you a “performance” so that you notice.
 Such a dream often comes when anger is building inside you that you politely hold back, and it begins to break through in small oddities: slips of the tongue, forgetfulness, “scatteredness,” flashes of irritation over trifles.
-The Rebel does not want to wreck your home; it wants you, at last, to admit the pressure is there, and it does not disappear on its own.
+The Rebel does not want to wreck your home; it wants you, at last, to admit that the pressure is there and does not disappear on its own.

 Ask yourself: “What long-suppressed irritation or living desire is now ‘moving the furniture’ inside me — and what safe outlet can I give it for expression?”